Alidosi family: History

 During the 13th century, the Alidosi supported the Guelph cause during the Guelphs and Ghibellines conflicts.

 The Alidosis ruled Imola beginning with 1341, when Pope Benedict XII turned the city and its territory over to Lippo II Alidosi with the title of pontifical vicar.
 The family would rule the city until 1424, when it would be stripped from them by Filippo Maria Visconti, forcing them to retreat to the countryside seigniory of Castel del Rio, in the Romagna Apennines.

-Several member of the Alidosi family were employed by the Grand Duke of Tuscany which put them at odds with the Papal States and the Roman Inquisition.
+Several members of the Alidosi family were employed by the Grand Duke of Tuscany which put them at odds with the Papal States and the Roman Inquisition.
 In 1608, Rodrigo, the then head of the family, was accused of various offences, chief among them protecting Germans.
 This resulted in a lengthy trial which saw the Grand Duke clash with the prosecuting efforts of the Inquisition.

 They were ultimately ousted from the Castel del Rio in 1638 by Pope Urban VIII.